Fred Hersch: Illness

 In 1993, Hersch came out as gay and that he had been treated for HIV since 1984.
 He fell into a coma in 2008 for two months.
-When he regained consciousness, he had lost all muscular function as a result of his long inactivity and could not play the piano.
+When he regained consciousness, he had lost muscular function as a result of his long inactivity and could not play the piano.
 After rehabilitation, he was able to play again.
 In 2011, he performed My Coma Dreams, a stage show written and directed by Herschel Garfein about the contrast between dreams and reality.

 Charity work

 Hersch has been a spokesman and fund-raiser for AIDS services and education agencies since 1993.
-Hersch has produced and performed on four benefit recordings and in numerous concerts for charities including Classical Action: Performing Arts Against AIDS and Broadway Cares/Equity Fights AIDS which had raised over $250,000 as of June 2013.
+He has produced and performed on four benefit recordings and in numerous concerts for charities including Classical Action: Performing Arts Against AIDS, and Broadway Cares/Equity Fights AIDS, which had raised over $250,000 as of June 2013.
 In April 2016, he played a benefit concert for Buddhist Global Relief.
-He has also been the keynote speaker and performer at international medical conferences.
+He has also been a keynote speaker and performer at international medical conferences.